 (Huh — I totally forgot about the Social Fixer plugin, which hides sponsored posts and more from FB… It looks like it was recently updated, so I may have to give that one another try since my Facebook feed is chock full of totally random “suggested for you” posts.
 I get enough memes on my own, thankyouverymuch… )

 You can find out more about it here.

-I turned Kate on to this one, so she wrote a Library Extension review — I love it as an easy way to remind myself to use my library.
-If there’s a book I want, it’s almost certain one of my libraries has the e-book or audiobook.
+I turned Kate on to this one, and she wrote a Library Extension review.
+I love it as an easy way to remind myself to use the library.
+If there’s a book I want, it’s almost certain one of my libraries has the ebook or audiobook.

 I just switched to this one after my longtime password program/browser extension, LastPass, had a zillion data breaches.
 After some relatively lazy research, I decided to give 1Password a try.

-I do like 1Password but some of the extra security is a bit annoying, like having to log in frequently on my own desktop, and how difficult it is to set the program up on a new device.
+I do like 1Password, but some of the extra security is a bit annoying, like having to log in frequently on my own desktop, as is how difficult it is to set the program up on a new device.

 (I may just switch to a master password that only uses my left hand so I don’t have to take my right hand off the mouse… for some reason that’s always what annoys me most when I try to open it up.)

 This is probably only useful for me, but this extension can extract all of the URLs from a web page so you get a long list of them.
 I then use OneTab to import the URLs and do blog-related tasks, like checking links when I’m updating posts.